magentabusiness/magentabusiness.github.io/docs/samples/ble/raspberry-esp32-xiaomi-sensor-htu21d.md

 If you are not interested in modifying or extending a list of supported devices, you can skip this sub-section.
 The demo script consists of few modules: the main module and couple of extension modules.

-The [**main**](https://github.com/thingsboard/tb-ble-adapter/blob/master/tb_ble_adapter/adapter.py) module is responsible for receiving commands from ThingsBoard and sending telemetry data.
+The [**main**](https://github.com/thingsboard/tb-ble-adapter/blob/master/tb_ble_adapter/adapter.py) module is responsible for receiving commands from IoT Hub and sending telemetry data.
 It also scans nearby devices and connects to them.

 Extensions are [**modules**](https://github.com/thingsboard/tb-ble-adapter/tree/master/tb_ble_adapter/extensions) that responsible for extracting application-specific data from the BLE device.
 If you want to implement support for a new device, you can create additional extension class and inherit it from [**provided intarface**](https://github.com/thingsboard/tb-ble-adapter/blob/master/tb_ble_adapter/extensions/ExtensionInterface.py).
 Use [**this**](https://github.com/thingsboard/tb-ble-adapter/blob/master/tb_ble_adapter/extensions/MiTempHumidityExtension.py) as an example.